strategicdata/pmhc-mds-spec/table/service-contact/type.rst

   30 June 2018.
 (All ATAPS referrals should have concluded by that date).

   This response will only be allowed on service contacts with the !ATAPS flag.

-**Changes in effect from 1 January 2019**

-- A new Psychosocial Support code has been added to the existing Service Contact Type data item.
-New code 9.